MisterMiles/gpg2-key-import/README.md

-GPG key import
+GPG2 key import
 =========

-Importing a gpg key to a specific host.
+Importing a gpg2 key to a specific host.

 ## Features

-- Tests if your gpg key is present
+- Tests if your gpg2 key is present
 - Easy to use: you have only to supply your key files
 - Idempotency is present in all actions
 - Key is added to a specific user

 Requirements
 ------------
-Before running the role you should update `defaults/main.yml` with your personal informations and add your gpg key in `files/`.
+Before running the role you should update `defaults/main.yml` with your personal informations and add your gpg key in `defaults/main.yml` or overwrite it via group_vars.

 ### How to add the gpg keys

-- public.key -> `gpg -a --export username@email > files/public.key`
+- public.key -> `gpg -a --export username@email`

-- signing.key -> `gpg -a --export-secret-keys username@email > files/signing.key`
+- signing.key -> `gpg -a --export-secret-keys username@email`

-- ultimate.trust -> `gpg --export-ownertrust > files/ultimate.trust`
+- ultimate.trust -> `gpg --export-ownertrust`

 Role Variables
 --------------